Cherreads

 No one stood behind him.
 Only trees.

-Then something hit him.
+Something hit him.

-A blow, sudden and massive, struck him from front with the force of a hammer.
-The air left his lungs in a sharp gasp as he was driven face-first into the snow.
+The air left his lungs in a sharp gasp as he was driven head-first into the snow.
 His sword flew from his hand, vanishing into the white.

 The world blurred.